fsandidg/test/README.md

 # test
 Not, yours, so don't copy.
-Don
+PLEASE DO NOT COPY!!!
+it's rude.
+thank you.
+:)
+have a good day:)